spatialos/gdk-for-unity/docs/modules/deployment-launcher/launch-deployments.md

 ### Launch deployments

-At the bottom of the deployment configurations panel, there is a `Launch deployment` button.
-Use the option to select which deployment configuration you wish to launch.
+At the bottom of the deployment configurations panel, there is a **Launch deployment** button.
+You can select which which deployment configuration you wish to launch and then select **Launch deployment**.

 <img src="{{assetRoot}}assets/modules/deployment-launcher/choose-launch-config.png" style="margin: 0 auto; width: auto; display: block;" />